-It also is selling non-core assets to raise capital and pay off debt.
+GGP is also is selling non-core assets to raise capital and pay off debt.
 The company's strategy is to create value among its existing portfolio by redeveloping and expanding properties.
 Another element of GGP's growth strategy is improving its balance sheet.
 The economic environment of low interest rates allowed it to receive better mortgage terms on its properties.

 GGP spun off about half of its mid-tier properties as it continued to restructure in 2012.
 It created Rouse Properties to own about 30 malls in noncore markets.
 The Rouse name is a nod to The Rouse Company, an upscale retail REIT acquired by GGP in 2004.
 The properties are regional malls with lower rents in locations such as Farmington, New Mexico; Springfield, Oregon; and Hayward, California.

 The economic downturn, which impacted the commercial real estate industry, hurt GGP.
-After struggling to handle debt levels of more than $25 billion, GGP filed for Chapter 11 bankruptcy protection in early 2009 and represented one of the largest of its kind.
+After struggling to handle debt levels of more than $25 billion, GGP filed for Chapter 11 bankruptcy protection in 2009 and represented one of the largest bankruptcy cases of its kind.
 It emerged the following year.
 GGP was able to exit bankruptcy after it restructured some $15 billion in debt and received nearly $7 billion in new equity from several investors including Canadian firm Brookfield Asset Management and hedge fund Pershing Capital.
 The Teacher Retirement System of Texas and the Blackstone Group also invested in GGP.